Biomass Energy in the South

 But without proper safeguards and clear definitions of what constitutes a renewable energy source, the use of biomass could backfire.
 Mature forests are at risk of being converted into energy plantations and wetlands are at risk of clean cuts, harming our water and wildlife and increasing global warming emissions.

 In response to increasing demand from Europe, the wood pellet industry is focusing on sourcing wood from the Southeastern United States.
 Much of this wood is whole trees that are clear cut and hauled to pellet facilities for eventual export to Europe.
 At scheduled production levels (1,365,000 dry tons/year, 80 percent hardwood input), the three Enviva wood pellet plants in northeastern North Carolina and southeastern Virginia will require a 25-square mile cut of hardwood forests in the sourcing area.

 America's forests serve as carbon "sinks" that absorb and hold some 10 percent of the heat-trapping carbon dioxide emissions the U.S. pumps out each year.
 Burning trees to generate electricity releases this CO2 and, in fact, can produce more carbon emissions per megawatt than burning coal.
 Even if trees cut down for energy production are replanted, the climate impacts may be serious.

-In addition, a 2013 study (PDF) also commissioned by SELC and the National Wildlife Federation found that rapid development of woody biomass energy facilities in the Southeast U.S. has large implications for regional land cover and wildlife habitat.
+In addition, a 2013 study (PDF) and Executive Summary (PDF) also commissioned by SELC and the National Wildlife Federation found that rapid development of woody biomass energy facilities in the Southeast U.S. has large implications for regional land cover and wildlife habitat.